-Primary Care Provider (PCP) A

-Plan Provider designated to help

-you maintain your health and to

-provide and authorize your medical

-care under the Plan.
-A PCP may

-be a physician, a physician assistant

-or a nurse practitioner specializing

-in one or more of the following

-specialties: internal medicine, adult

-medicine, adolescent medicine,

-geriatric medicine, pediatrics or family

-practice.
-A PCP may designate other

-Plan Providers to provide or authorize

-a Member's care.
+Primary Care Provider (PCP) An Easy Access Provider designated to help you maintain your health and to provide and authorize your medical care under the Plan.
+A PCP may be a physician, a physician assistant or a nurse practitioner specializing in one or more of the following specialties: internal medicine, adult medicine, adolescent medicine, geriatric medicine, pediatrics or family practice.
+A PCP may designate other Focus Network Plan Providers to provide or authorize a Member's care.

 Prior Approval (also know as Prior Authorization) A program to verify that certain Covered Benefits are, and continue to be, Medically Necessary and provided in an appropriate and cost-effective manner.
+Prior Approval is required for the coverage of services by Authorized Access Providers.
+Approval will only be provided when it has been determined that no Easy Access Provider has the professional expertise needed to provide the required service.